top of page

 Romaji: Ashita wa itsumo no boku sa / kaeritai kaerenai

-Cultural Nuance: "Tomorrow, I will return to my usual self.
-Even if I want to go back, I cannot allow myself to do so."
+Cultural Nuance: "Tomorrow, I will be my usual self again.
+I want to go home, but I cannot turn back."

 🎤 Emotional Summary